craftlab logo

 Health-conscious consumers are increasingly sober curious or even “Cali sober”, the anachronistically named term for partially or completely replacing alcohol consumption with “less harmful” alternatives like cannabis.
 Alcohol can have negative health effects and should certainly be consumed in moderation.
 But marketing cannabis as a health option is disingenuous at best.
 Marijuana can also cause ill health effects, from memory problems to addiction to psychosis.
 Regardless of their accuracy, it’s important to familiarize yourself with the marketing angles cannabis beverage companies are using.

-Possible Effects to the Alcoholic Beverage Industry
+Possible Effects on the Alcoholic Beverage Industry

 • With the expanding growth of the wellness market in the United States, alcohol producers are going to have to reckon with the growth of these healthier beverage options.

 • As the cannabis-infused beverage market share grows, shelf space for beer and wine in stores may shrink.
-It happened with hard seltzers and it will happen again.
+It happened with hard seltzers, and it will happen again.

 • The fate of cannabis-infused beverages rests with its legal battle.
 Concerned alcohol producers should keep an eye on marijuana legalization efforts.